-Augmented Reality and other Industry 4.0 technologies are helping to empower worldwide workforces while providing disabled people an opportunity to work in this growing market by reducing physical and cognitive barriers.
-When deployed properly, AR accomplishes this by making many of the small decisions for the worker, thus lowering the amount a worker needs to think about the work they perform.
-This dramatically helps the worker in a way very similar to a Global Positioning System, or GPS, which provides real-time “turn by turn” instructions to new or experienced drivers to help ensure they don’t make the wrong turn.
-The impact of this is important as it allows a more enriching life to those that are disabled and can create value for the economy through increasing the size of the labor pool and alleviating the need for subsidies for those now earning their own income.
+Augmented reality and other Industry 4.0 technologies are helping to empower worldwide workforces while providing individuals with disabilities an opportunity to work in this growing market by reducing physical and cognitive barriers.
+When deployed properly, AR accomplishes this by making many of the small decisions for the worker, thus lowering the cognitive load.
+This dramatically helps the worker in a way similar to a Global Positioning System (GPS) which provides real-time, “turn by turn” instructions to new or experienced drivers to help ensure they don’t make the wrong turn.
+The impact of this is important as it allows a more enriching life for those with a disability and can create value for the economy by increasing the size of the labor pool and alleviating the need for subsidies.

 - $145B Disability Insurance Spend